DOI10.47051/MYDK2345

 Figure 2: Distribution of Micrurus melanotus in Ecuador.
 The star corresponds to the type locality: Sarayacu.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.3 The species epithet melanotus, which comes from the Greek words melas (meaning “black”) and notos (meaning “back”),10 refers to the entirely black dorsal coloration.
+Etymology: The name Micrurus is derived from the Greek words mikros (=small) and oura (=tail), referring to the short tail in members of this group.3 The specific epithet melanotus comes from the Greek words melas (=black) and notos (=back),10 referring to the entirely black dorsal coloration.

-See it in the wild: Black-backed Coralsnakes are usually found no more than once every few years at any given area.
-In Ecuador, the locality having the greatest number of recent observations is Jatun Sacha Biological Station.
-It appears that the best way to find Black-backed Coralsnakes is to walk along forest trails right after sunset, especially after a warm and rainy day.
+See it in the wild: Black-backed Coralsnakes are usually found at a rate of about once every few years.
+In Ecuador, the locality having the greatest number of recent observations of Micrurus melanotus is Jatun Sacha Reserve, where these snakes are typically found along forest trails right after sunset, especially after a warm and rainy day.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).